GaloisInc/crucible/README.md

     so you can get a stable build by checking out a release branch (e.g.
     `git checkout release-0.1-dev`).

+  * Setup a `stack.yaml` for your OS and preferred GHC.

+    Choose one of the Stack YAML config files and link it to `stack.yaml`:

+        ln -s stack.<ghc version and os>.yaml stack.yaml

+    As of this writing, SAWScript does not build on Windows with GHC 7.10.

+    The `stack-<ghc version>-unix.yaml` files are for both Linux and OS X.

+    (Alternativley, you can

+        export STACK_YAML=stack.<ghc version and os>.yaml

+    instead of creating a symlink.)

   * Build SAWScript by running

         ./build-sandbox.sh -p

-    The executables will be created in `./build/bin`; you can now start the SAWScript interpreter by running `./build/bin/saw`.

     The `-p` flag tells it to pull the latest updates from any dependency repositories.
 You can omit `-p`, and speed up the build slightly, if you know that they haven't changed.

+    The SAWScript executables will be created in

+        echo `stack path --local-install-root`/bin

+    a path under the SAWScript repo.
+You can install SAWScript into a more predictable location by running

+        stack install

+    which installs into

+        stack path --local-bin-path

+    which is `$HOME/.local/bin` by default.

   * Optionally, run ./stage.sh to create a binary tarball.